 His efforts on behalf of local entrepreneurs were recognized by the Wisconsin Innovation Service Center, which named Sam a 2007 “Wisconsin Innovation Champion Award” winner.

-He is President of the Northeast Wisconsin Regional Economic Partnership, Chair of the Door County Job Center Management Team, Treasurer of the Bay Area Workforce Development Board and serves on the Family Selection Committee of the Door County Habitat for Humanity affiliate.
-He is also on the Boards of the Wisconsin Economic Development Association and Door County YMCA.
+He is a Past-President of the Northeast Wisconsin Regional Economic Partnership, an active member and former Board of Directors member of the Wisconsin Economic Development Association, Chair of the Door County Job Center Management Team, Treasurer of the Bay Area Workforce Development Board and serves on the Family Selection/On-going Support Committee of the Door County Habitat for Humanity affiliate.
+He was recently appointed to the Broadband Advisory Group of the Wisconsin Public Service Commission.
+He is also on the Boards of Door Shakespeare and the Door County YMCA.

 Prior to joining the DCEDC staff, he was the program director of the Peninsula Art School in Fish Creek.
 Before moving to Door County, Sam lived in Chicago and New York City, working in sales and marketing in the music business and dreaming of great fortune in the dot-com world.

 He is a graduate of Grinnell College (IA) with a BA in music and an undeclared concentration in Russian cultural studies.
 He is a past member and President of the Grinnell Alumni Council and also a former ex-officio member of the College’s Board of Trustees.
-He is also a contributing editor to Door County Living magazine.
+He has also been a contributing editor to Door County Living magazine and freelancer for the Door County Advocate.
 Sam and his wife Mariah Goode live in Baileys Harbor with their sons Theo and Trey.